mddanish00/stas-server/README.md

 > For V8 and above, the usual path is `[EXTRACTEDFOLDER]/Code/backendServer/Program-Backend/Sugoi-Japanese-Translator/offlineTranslation/models`.
 > For V7 and below using CudaInstallForToolKit (you need to run this first), the usual path is `[EXTRACTEDFOLDER]/Code/backendServer/Program-Backend/Sugoi-Japanese-Translator/offlineTranslation/ct2`.
 Inside `ct2` folder, `ct2_models` need to be renamed to `ct2Model`.

-- Make sure to use Python 3.9 and above.
-Python 3.12 is recommended.
+- Make sure to use Python 3.12.
 Python 3.13 and above still not supported.

 ### Installation